United Kingdom (London)

 CultureFutures is a new storytelling project that maps creative and cultural projects with a social mission – and the entrepreneurs behind them.

-As the future is all about collaboration, Atlas of the Future is excited to join forces with Goldsmiths University and the British Council’s Creative Economy team to showcase the artists, creators, curators and collectives who are helping to build a better – and more imaginative – world.
+As the future is all about collaboration, Atlas of the Future is excited to join forces with Goldsmiths Institute of Creative and Cultural Entrepreneurship and British Council Creative Economy to showcase the artists, creators, curators and collectives who are helping to build a better – and more imaginative – world.
 Together we’re on the hunt for the talent behind work with aesthetic, financial and social value.

 Increasingly, creative work and policy happens in interdisciplinary ways, and our complex world requires solutions beyond any one sector.
 We hope that CultureFutures will result in initiatives that widen people’s choices and develop talents, leading to development work which is transformative and sustainable for the world’s creative communities.